Owners of 130-year-old local family jeweler arraigned on charges of theft of $54K diamond ring

 Baker has demanded judgment for compensatory damages, prejudgment interest, court costs and punitive damages.

-Brian Butler, an attorney representing the Davises, said, "This is an unfortunate situation and it is our intention to try to resolve this matter to the benefit of everyone involved."
+Brian Butler, an attorney representing the Davis's, said, "This is an unfortunate situation and it is our intention to try to resolve this matter to the benefit of everyone involved."

 Seng Jewelers is also facing a business injunction in a state tax dispute which has temporarily shuttered the business.